![]() |

 Note: This download takes an average of about 1:30 over dial-up connections.

 "The Structure of the 3x + 1 Function: An Introduction" -- This paper sets forth an overview of Schorer's main results on the 3x + 1 Problem.
-It includes definitions, formal statements of all major results, diagrams describing two very simple structures underlying the 3x + 1 function, plus a description of various strategies suggested by these structures.
+It includes definitions, formal statements of all major results, diagrams describing two very simple structures -- tuple-sets and recursive spirals -- underlying the 3x + 1 function, plus a description of various strategies suggested by these structures.

 Section 1.
 Tuple-sets -- the